Tuberculosis (TB) is an infectious illness caused by the airborne bacteria Mycobacterium tuberculosis.

 Discontinuing medication in between will give rise to Drug Resistant TB in patients.
 Drug-resistant TB occurs when TB bacteria becomes resistant to the two most powerful antibiotics normally used to treat the illness.
 This means the TB becomes more difficult to treat and treatment will take much longer up to 18 months.

 Remember – TB can be fatal.
-Contact our specialists at Telerad RxDx, Whitefield – Bangalore, if you are worried that you have caught TB
+Contact our specialists at RxDx, Whitefield – Bangalore, if you are worried that you have caught TB